dao-duc-tung/sagemaker-ml-system/README.md

 ## Introduction

-The system customizes the [AWS safe deployment pipeline for SM](https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline).
-This solution provides a _Blue/Green_, also known as a _Canary_ deployment, by creating a Lambda endpoint that calls into a SageMaker endpoint for real-time inference.
+This solution customizes [AWS safe deployment pipeline for SM](https://github.com/aws-samples/amazon-sagemaker-safe-deployment-pipeline).
+It provides a _Blue/Green_, also known as a _Canary_ deployment, by creating a Lambda endpoint that calls into a SageMaker endpoint for real-time inference.

 ### Abbreviation and Terminology